Journal article information

 - Journal of publication: British Medical Journal

-- Journal authors: Adam Steventon, Dr Jennifer Dixon CBE, Dr Martin Bardsley and Professor John Billings
+- Nuffield Trust contributors: Dr Adam Steventon, Dr Jennifer Dixon CBE, Dr Martin Bardsley and Professor John Billings

 Pragmatic, multisite, cluster randomised trial comparing telehealth with usual care, using data from routine administrative datasets.
 General practice was the unit of randomisation.
 We allocated practices using a minimisation algorithm, and did analyses by intention to treat.